monikadelekta/Automatically-Detecting-Malaria/README.md

 There are three solutions to this problem that have been compared.
 Roughly the steps in each are:

 1. Image Processing Through Segmentation
-  a.
-Thresholding
+  1. Thresholding
-  b.
-Region Labelling
+  2. Region Labelling
-  c.
-Morphology
+  3. Morphology
-  d.
-Region Labelling
+  4. Region Labelling
-  e.
-Calculate Image Moments for Cells
+  5. Calculate Image Moments for Cells
-  f.
-Estimate Image Cell Count
+  6. Estimate Image Cell Count
-  g.
-Colour Rebalance Image
+  7. Colour Rebalance Image
-  h.
-Identify and Label Infected Cells
+  8. Identify and Label Infected Cells
 2.Haar Cascade
-  a.
-Create Positive & Negative Image Text File
+  1. Create Positive & Negative Image Text File
-  b.
-Create .vec File From Positive Images
+  2. Create .vec File From Positive Images
-  c.
-Train Cascade
+  3. Train Cascade
 3. Convolutional Neural Network
-  a.
-Resize Images and Convert to Grayscale
+  1. Resize Images and Convert to Grayscale
-  b.
-Label Images
+  2. Label Images
-  c.
-Define Model Architecture
+  3. Define Model Architecture
-  d.
-Train/Save HDF5 Model
+  4. Train/Save HDF5 Model

 ## Results